andre-ye/pub/_posts/2022-7-25-simulation-simulacra.md

 - What does it mean to capture a representation as if the process of capturing hadn't occurred?
 A paradoxical formula which only obeys the logic of simulation.
 We experience an excess of meaning, the pleasure from the surplus.
 What we always see is not the undisturbed real, the 'pure' noumenal real, but rather what it never was.
 - Control is not exercised transparently: this presupposes an objective space.
 It is no longer us which watches the television, but rather the television which watches us.
 It is impossible for us to locate where we are in the mess of models, statistical sociality, the real.
 There is no more violence, but only information.
 - Systems which expand, such as the nuclear explosion, are archaic.
 What we experience now are systems which _implode_.
 Spatial, nuclear models do not have a teleology; the truth is the model.
 Poles recycle and consume each other.
 The implosive behavior of the poles signifies the end of the dialectic.
+- Deterrence dominates: war becomes a simulacrum.
+A simulacrum which burns the flesh all the same, but which loses ideological seriousness and the reality of the stakes.
+But the sacrifices continue - and this makes it all the more sinister.

 ## History: A Retro Scenario
 - What is history?
 It is not simply what happened before: that is merely a temporal relation, empty, a formalism of meaning.
 What gives history meaning is how we understand what happened, what we feel, what we infer and abduce.